PhoenixPlexCode/PhoenixAdult.bundle/README.md

 ## Change Log/Updates
+- 2018-12-01 3:00PM CST - Forked the project and uploaded the changes I've been making over the last few weeks
+    + Added support for Mofos (and subsites), Babes, EvilAngel, Hardx/Darkx/Lesbianx/Eroticax, GloryholeSecrets,NewSensations, PureTaboo, Swallowed/TrueAnal/Nympho
+    + I also borrowed code from SwissAdult to add Twistys (and variants), Lubed, Spizoo, and Private (and subsites)
+    + I also moved my TODO list into the GitHub Issues tab
 - 2018-10-02 6:00PM CST - Date match on a 2 digit year added as failover.
 Fixed issue with ExposedCasting not matching.
 Fixed Brazzers error handling when background banner was missing
 - 2018-09-26 3:00PM CST - Added Porndoe Premium Network, added LegalPorno
 - 2018-09-25 3:15PM CST - Bug Fix for crashing on metadata load on some sites in the Reality Kings network